stain/s11.no/content/2022/phd/conclusions/index.md

 Section [making-canonical-workflow-building-blocks-interoperable-across-workflow-languages](ch6.html#making-canonical-workflow-building-blocks-interoperable-across-workflow-languages) explored how such building blocks can themselves be considered FAIR digital objects.
 These assist workflow systems in propagating rich metadata about tools and their analytical purpose, but also allows building blocks to be reused across workflow systems.
 This in effect means that a *canonical workflow* *Wittenburg 2021* can be implemented in different workflow languages, each executing the same *canonical steps* in the same way.
 Given that FAIR Digital Objects emphasize machine-actionability, and we can consider workflows as FDOs, it is important to have the ability not just to reliably re-execute a workflow, but even re-use its constituent steps.

-### Building FDOs incrementally challenges typing constraints {#ch61:buildingfdo}
+### Building FDOs incrementally challenges typing constraints {#buildingfdo}

 Sections [the-specimen-data-refinery](ch8.html#the-specimen-data-refinery) and [incrementally-building-fair-digital-objects-with-specimen-data-refinery-workflows](ch7.html#incrementally-building-fair-digital-objects-with-specimen-data-refinery-workflows) showed another aspect of using such building blocks, where FDOs are the unit of communication between steps in the workflow.
 This approach is pushing the envelope of FAIR Digital Objects concept, by having the FDO built incrementally by different stages of the specimen digitization pipeline, and exchanged only within the workflow system before it is ready to be published.
 This scenario, where we experimented with strict validation with JSON Schema for every step, highlighted limitations of having larger composite FDO object types, as intermediate FDOs would not validate without significantly softening the schema.
 In effect the Specimen Data Refinery (SDR) workflow can be considered as a variant of the classic *Builder pattern* [@Gamma; @1995 pp. 97--106], which gradually constructs an object through a series of operations on an intermediate object (the builder).
 However, as highlighted by section [fdo-lessons](ch7.html#fdo-lessons), ducktyping-like profiles/interfaces are needed for typing incremental FDOs, to ensure that a later workflow step receives a partial FDO with the expected fragments populated, otherwise workflow users would be able to compose steps with the FDO in an invalid state.

 The later section [the-workflow-run-ro-crate-profiles](ch54.html#the-workflow-run-ro-crate-profiles) showed how RO-Crate profiles for workflow provenance FDOs can be staggered for different granularity levels, but that is more akin to a class hierarchy, as each level builds on previous complete levels.
 The Five Safes Crate profile (section [trusted-workflow-run-crate](ch54.html#trusted-workflow-run-crate)) however, has a similar incremental pattern as the SDR FDOs, and the different review states should be performed in a particular order.
 Enforcing this for typing purposes may require explicit rule-based abstract state machines (ASM) \[[Gurevich 1995]\], as has been demonstrated for Linked Data with ASM4LD \[[Käfer 2018a], [Käfer 2018b]\].

-### Flexible profiles increase adaptability of interoperable provenance {#ch61:provenance}
+### Flexible profiles increase adaptability of interoperable provenance {#provenance}

 Section [wrroc](ch54.html#wrroc) introduced the Workflow Run Crate (WRROC) profiles for capturing workflow provenance.
 It was highlighted that the multiple levels were designed to ease adoptability -- indeed the different WRROC implementations (section [implementations](ch54.html#implementations)) have chosen profiles depending on the provenance available to that particular engine.
 In addition, some implementations had to utilise optionality of some attributes, for instance to handle dynamic workflows.

-In addition the *Process Run Crate* profile was shown to be suitable also for "manual workflows" where processes are executed by hand, as illustrated by figure [baseline-usecase](ch61:fig.html#baseline-usecase).
+In addition the *Process Run Crate* profile was shown to be suitable also for "manual workflows" where processes are executed by hand, as illustrated by figure [baseline-usecase](fig.html#baseline-usecase).
 In this example, the process run is only a small part of the crate, namely to generate the synthetic dataset, but of bigger importance in this crate is the causal model that explains to humans the relationships that led to the synthetic dataset.
 There is no overall computational workflow as the individual computational steps are performed with human interaction; however, this also means the RO-Crate metadata must be created by human interaction.

 ![**Example of RO-Crate using the Process Run Crate profile** to describe a BY-COVID use case for modelling vaccine effectiveness \[[Meurisse 2023]\].
 The crate *hasPart* multiple data entities, and *mentions* several process runs according to the profile.
 The use case is further described with extra schema.org attributes like *temporalCoverage*.
-Screenshot of RO-Crate preview HTML, modified for print from <https://w3id.org/ro/doi/10.5281/zenodo.6913045> ](figures/ch09/baseline-usecase.pdf){#ch61:fig:baseline-usecase height="\\textheight"}
+Screenshot of RO-Crate preview HTML, modified for print from <https://w3id.org/ro/doi/10.5281/zenodo.6913045> ](figures/ch09/baseline-usecase.pdf){#fig:baseline-usecase height="\\textheight"}

 The community making WRROC involved multiple developers from different backgrounds and a variety of workflow systems.
 A lesson to learn from that experience is that even though RO-Crate profiles give additional rigidity (as discussed in section [profiles](ch61.html#profiles)) that enable interoperability like the *runcrate run* reproducibility in section [runcrate](ch54.html#runcrate), profiles need to also ensure sufficient flexibility for individual implementations of different capabilities and purposes.
 Profiles are therefore different from stricter type systems and bounded schemas as otherwise used by FDO implementations and Linked Data ontologies.